the-turing-way/the-turing-way/book/website/collaboration/task-management.md

 If you are good at capturing tasks that need to be done, you will probably end up with a lot of tasks.
 To avoid getting overwhelmed and doing everything at the same time, you will need to decide if, and when, to do the tasks you have captured.
 There are several ways to help you think about this, but most of of them can be seen as assigning different tags to each task.
 These tags can be related to:

 * A specific date that the task must be complete
 * A priority.
-The Einsenhower matrix is a tool to categorize each task into four categories: urgent & important, not urgent & important, urgent & not important, not urgent & not important.
-The caveat is to only end up doing the urgent tasks, but not creating time for the "not urgent & important ones".
+Urgent/important, deep work
 * How long you estimate the task will take (minutes/hours/...)
 * Context-dependent things you need to do the task, such as being at the office.
 * How much energy you need to do the task.

+The Einsenhower matrix is a tool to categorize each task into four categories: urgent & important, not urgent & important, urgent & not important, not urgent & not important.
+The caveat is to only end up doing the urgent tasks, but not creating time for the "not urgent & important ones".

+Todoist filters for tasks: https://marcjenkins.co.uk/todoist-the-filters-i-use/

 ### Kanban